tjvantoll/articles/airbnb/article.md

-# Would Airbnb Have Fared Better With NativeScript?
+# Would Airbnb Have Fared Better With NativeScript Instead of React Native?

 > **BACKGROUND**: Last week, Airbnb’s engineering team published a [5-part series on why they’re moving away from React Native](https://medium.com/airbnb-engineering/react-native-at-airbnb-f95aa460be1c).
 It’s well written, and worth reading through if you’re looking for some context for this article’s discussion.
 All quotes you see in this article are from the Airbnb writeup.

-Airbnb’s announcement piqued our interest on the NativeScript team.
-NativeScript and React Native share a similar architecture, so oftentimes feedback about React Native applies equally to NativeScript, especially when it’s how companies structure their team to handle both web and mobile development.

-But in this case a lot of Airbnb’s feedback was very technical, and delved into areas where React Native and NativeScript are quite different.
+As you might imagine Airbnb’s announcement piqued our interest on the NativeScript team.
+This is mostly because a lot of Airbnb’s feedback was very technical, and delved into areas where React Native and NativeScript are quite different.
 Therefore as we read through the series we couldn’t help but wonder—would Airbnb have fared better with NativeScript?

 ![](logos.png)

 Now, this is the NativeScript blog, so of course I’d love to tell you that NativeScript would have _totally_ worked way better.
 That NativeScript would’ve helped Airbnb built 300% faster apps that helped them acquire 500% more users.

 But, the truth is...
 NativeScript would almost certainly have suffered the same fate as React Native at Airbnb.
 Per their own words, Airbnb is trying to build “world-class apps” with a team of “more than 100 mobile engineers”.
-And, building the _absolute best_ applications is not easy with any cross-platform tool.
+And, honestly, building the _absolute best_ applications with any cross-platform tool is not easy.
 That rule applies with NativeScript; it applies with React Native; and it even applies with tools like Electron.

-Nevertheless, we think the topic of NativeScript at Airbnb is an interesting way to compare the architectures of React Native and NativeScript—something we get a lot of requests to do.
+So we don’t necessarily think Airbnb would’ve succeeded with NativeScript, but we do think the topic of NativeScript at Airbnb is an interesting way to compare the architectures of React Native and NativeScript—something we get a lot of requests to do.
 Therefore, in this article we’ll walk through Airbnb’s complaints in detail, and talk about how some of those same problems could’ve been handled in NativeScript.

 We’ll start with the things NativeScript does well (this is the NativeScript blog after all), and move on to some of the things NativeScript does, well, less well 🙂